thesolbaker/PumpFun-Bundler/README.md

 This is the best, fastest, and most efficient self-bundling script for PumpFun, allowing you to create a pool with your own 25 buyers in one single bundle.

 # How to Purchase the Script:
-Join my discord server: https://discord.gg/EFaWXvzQVu or if you want to DM me Discord message @thesolbaker
+Join my discord server: https://discord.gg/EFaWXvzQVu or if you want to DM me on discord @thesolbaker

 **Other tools**
 - Volume Maker JITO/Non-JITO